SophieW722/aisynphys/README.md

 ----------------

 This package is released to enable public users to access and analyze the Synaptic Physiology dataset.
 We welcome requests for support at the
-(Community Forum)[https://community.brain-map.org/tag/synaptic-physiology], as well as issues or pull requests on this repository.
+[Community Forum](https://community.brain-map.org/tag/synaptic-physiology), as well as issues or pull requests on this repository.
 However, please be patient with us as we may not be able to repond promptly.